What are the Costa Rica Condo Owner Rights?

 Rent your condo

-You are allowed to rent your condo as you see fit, as long as your tenant lives by the regulations stipulated in the bylaws, as opposed to some other countries.
+Renting your condo is allowed, as long as your tenant lives by the regulations stipulated in the bylaws, as opposed to some other countries.
 For that reason, buying a condo in Costa Rica using your retirement funds is a great and safe investment.

 Use of the common areas and amenities

-You can attend all home owner meetings.
-You can vote at owners’ meetings, elect board members, be elected as a board member.
+You can attend all homeowner meetings.
+The homeowner can vote at owners’ meetings, elect board members, and be elected as a board member.
 Also, you can request a meeting and request that an issue be added to the agenda.
 As long as you are up to date with your condo fees.

 First of all, you can request in writing a review of the condominium records.
-The board has the obligation to releas financial statements and the meeting minutes.
+The board has the obligation to release financial statements and the meeting minutes.

 Modification and repair of your condo

 Furthermore, each owner may carry out modifications and repairs inside the condo.
-Any innovation or modification affecting the structure, main walls or other essential elements of the condominium is prohibited.
+Homeowners are not allowed any innovation or modification affecting the structure, main walls, or other essential elements of the condominium.
 What is allowed and what not is described in the bylaws, with all other Costa Rica condo owner rights and obligations.